YourOrdinaryCat/dreamscape/_posts/2024-10-23-NodeRelativeImports.md

 const { thing, weee } = require("#utils");
 ```

+Of course, I'm assuming you have that folder structure - you should change it based on yours, of course.

 ## TypeScript Support

 What's that?
 You want to use TypeScript?
 Of course - having this in your `tsconfig.json` should do: